christophihl/startupengineer/content/_courses/dat_sci/index.md

 * Obtain large amounts of data via APIs or web scraping from the Internet
 * Clean and transform data
 * Explore and visualize data in a goal-oriented way
-* Model data using modern machine learning techniques with respect to classifications and predictive predictions
+* Model data using modern machine learning techniques
-* Communicate data and results in the form of products and applications
+* Communicate data and results in an actionable form of products, dashboards and applications

 </details>

+***

+### Grading

+* Students are evaluated based on their solutions of challenges assigned in each session, which they continously document in their github lab journals.

 ***